srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/13-Secure network traffic.md

     | Name | **AllowRDP** |

-1. Wait for the rule to be provisioned and then try again to RDP into the virtual machine.
+1. Wait for the rule to be provisioned and then try again to RDP into the virtual machine using downloaded rdp file.
 This time you should be successful.
 Remember the user is **azureuser** and the password is **Pa$$w0rd1234**.

 ### Task 4: Configure an outbound security port rule to deny Internet access